Skip to main content

 Apart from that, they’re very different companies.
 Nutrafol deals in supplements, so its treatments are driven by botanical ingredients and aren’t subject to FDA approval before hitting the market.
 Hers, however, uses pharmaceutical-grade ingredients in addition to nutrients and botanicals; its formulations aren’t FDA-approved, but the minoxidil and finasteride used in the formulations are.

 The companies differ in their consumer-end processes as well.
-Buying a Nutrafol product is as straightforward as any ordinary commercial online transaction — select your items and input your payment information.
-With Hers, though, you must first verify your identity and have a medical provider review your treatment plan before you can move forward with the purchase.
+Buying a Nutrafol product is an ordinary online commercial transaction: select your items and input your payment information.
+But with Hers, you must first verify your identity and have a medical provider review your treatment plan before you can move forward with the purchase.

 Nutrafol vs. Hers for women’s hair loss

-The Postmeno Serum is especially promising because it leverages the androgen-blocking power of finasteride in women whose decreasing estrogen levels make their bodies more susceptible to the relative abundance of DHT — the key biological mechanism behind androgenetic alopecia.
+The Postmeno Serum is especially promising because it leverages the androgen-blocking power of finasteride in women whose decreasing estrogen levels make their bodies more susceptible to the relative abundance of DHT, the key biological mechanism behind androgenetic alopecia.
 In 2018, this very sort of treatment was put to the test in a randomized, double-blind, controlled study on 30 postmenopausal women with female-pattern hair loss.
 In it, the subjects received either a 3% minoxidil solution or a combination of 0.25% finasteride and 3% minoxidil.
-After 24 weeks, both subject groups exhibited increased hair counts and diameters, and the combination group saw significantly decreased serum DHT.
+After 24 weeks, while both subject groups yielded increased hair counts and diameters, the combination group had significantly lower serum DHT levels.

 What about Nutrafol?
-The company’s primary hair loss treatments for women are four oral supplements formulated to block DHT:
+The company’s primary hair loss treatments for women are four oral supplements formulated to block DHT via botanical ingredients:

 Saw palmetto

 Saw palmetto is the star ingredient in most of Nutrafol’s supplements.
-It acts on DHT by blocking its uptake and keeping it from binding to androgen receptors in the scalp.
+It blocks DHT uptake and keeps DHT from binding to androgen receptors in the scalp.
 Consequently, DHT has a decreased impact on your hair follicles.

 Ashwagandha